August 23rd, 2019

 Urinary incontinence is an important health issue that has traditionally not been well managed.
 One in four women and one in nine men are affected by urinary incontinence.
 Ongoing research into core dynamics recognizes the pelvic floor as an important component of core retraining, and yet, accurate assessment and treatment techniques of the pelvic floor are lacking in clinical practice.
 Hypertonicity vs. hypotonicity of these muscles needs to be addressed through palpatory assessment of the pelvic floor.
 The Cochrane Collaboration (2010) has demonstrated that internal pelvic floor muscle training has Level 1 evidence in treating urinary incontinence.
 Physiotherapists need to go beyond teaching externally driven Kegels in order to effectively rehabilitate the pelvic floor.

-Support documents, including assessment forms, patient handouts and audio files are included in the course cost (see resources tab).
+Support documents, including assessment forms and patient handouts are included in the course cost (see resources tab).

 Through completion of this course, participants will: